fdebrus/Nikobus-HA/README.md

 3. Copy `nikobus_module_conf.json.default` to your Home Assistant configuration directory, remove the .default extension.
 4. Update the file to reflect your specific installation settings.
 5. Add Nikobus under Settings/Devices & services - Add Integration
+6. You will be asked for a USB port or IP:PORT
+7. "Has Feedback Module installed and connected over PC-Link ?"
+If you have a feedback module installed AND you connect over PC-Link, check this option.
+If you connect to feedback module without PC-Link or you have no feedback module, leave this unchecked and specify a custom refresh rate on the next screen.
+8. Depending on previous selected option, you will get a screen to specify a custom refrresh rate.

 ### Module Configuration